sharif26/DoLScript/README.md

 The cookie can be collected from chrome->dev tools->network tab.
 ![chromedevtool](https://user-images.githubusercontent.com/5523584/35080212-29e82928-fbda-11e7-9bc2-a745e3165d52.PNG)

-The code is tested on python 2.7.X
+The python code is tested on python 2.7.X
 > python pwd.py

 Hope it will help all the waiting immigrants!